Julio Rodríguez: 2023: All-Star, 30–30 club

 On April 7, 2023, Rodríguez hit a tiebreaking two-run home run in the sixth inning against the Cleveland Guardians.
-With this home run, Rodríguez became the fastest player in Mariners history to 30 home runs, doing so in 140 games.
-On July 10, Rodríguez hit 41 homers in the first round of the Home Run Derby against Pete Alonso, breaking the Derby record for most home runs in a single round.
+He became the fastest player in Mariners history to 30 home runs, doing so in 140 games.
+In July, he was named to the All-Star Game for the second consecutive season.
+On July 10, he hit 41 homers in the first round of the Home Run Derby against Pete Alonso, breaking the Derby record for most home runs in a single round.

 In August, Rodríguez went on a tear at the plate that matched or surpassed marks not achieved since the early 20th century.
-From August 16 to 19, Rodríguez broke the MLB record for most hits in a four-game span with 17, the most since at least 1901.
+From August 16–19, he broke the MLB record for most hits in a four-game span with 17, the most since at least 1901.
 During those four games, Rodríguez went 17-for-22, hit 2 home runs, recorded 8 RBIs, and stole 5 bases.
 He had 28 hits in 10 games, a number not reached since Kenny Lofton in 1997.
-During that 10-game stretch, Rodríguez had 5 four-hit games, a feat that had not happened since 1900.
-He had 5 four-hit games in August; only Ty Cobb, with 6 such games in 1921, had more in a month.
+During that 10-game stretch, Rodríguez had five four-hit games, a feat that had not happened since 1900.
+He had five four-hit games in August; only Ty Cobb, with six such games in 1921, had more in a month.
+He won the AL Player of the Month Award.

-In early September, he became the first player in MLB history to hit 25 home runs and steal 25 bases in his first two seasons.
-On September 11, Rodríguez hit his 30th home run of the season, making him the 44th player to join MLB's 30–30 club.
+In early September, Rodríguez became the first player in MLB history to hit 25 home runs and steal 25 bases in his first two seasons.
+On September 11, he hit his 30th home run of the season, making him the 44th player to join MLB's 30–30 club.

 In 2023, Rodríguez batted .275/.333/.485 with 32 home runs.
 He led the AL with 29 infield hits, was second with 180 hits, second with 37 stolen bases, third with 103 RBIs, and tied for third with 175 strikeouts.
 He won his second consecutive Silver Slugger Award and was a finalist for the AL Gold Glove Award in center field.
 He finished fourth place in AL Most Valuable Player voting.
+That MVP result added $40 million to a potential team option beginning in 2030.